 Don Moen's recording is a good one, but we like the Paul Baloche version.
 It's the perfect song of gratitude and praise for family Thanksgiving celebrations:

 Thank You, Lord, thank You, Lord for all You've given to me, for all the blessings that I cannot see."

-10. This is How We Know"—Matt Redman
+10. "This Is How We Know"—Matt Redman

+"This Is How We Know" rounds out our list of ten Thanksgiving songs by contemporary Christian music artists.
 Matt Redman's beautiful offering is a song of love, sacrifice, and salvation.
 While it is not officially a "Thanksgiving song," it certainly expresses the best reason to give thanks to God:

-What is Your Favorite Christian Thanksgiving Song?
+What Is Your Favorite Christian Thanksgiving Song?